GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 where *driver* is the same as explained above and *dataType* is a 2 or 3 chars code from: u8\|u16\|i16\|u32\|i32\|float32, and where i\|u denotes signed\|unsigned.
 If not provided the default type is float32.
 Both driver names and data types are case insensitive.
+Note, that you have to specify *nan* for integer types unless you whish that all NaN data values are replaced by zero.

 The NaN data value
 ------------------